 Full-size images and thumbnails

-The images we capture can vary in size, and we may not always be able to capture the same sizes for all products before someone carts them.
+The images we capture can vary in size, and we may not always be able to capture the same sizes for all products before a shopper carts them.
 We normally attempt to capture both a full-size product image from the product page and a thumbnail from the cart or listing pages.
 We may not always have both, though.
-By default, if you use the product.img merge, and we don't have a full-size image, we fall back to the thumbnail.
+By default, if you use the product.img merge field, and we don't have a full-size image, we fall back to the thumbnail.

 If you would prefer to give preference to the thumbnail, you can use the following code to display it, but fall back to the full-sized image if we have not yet captured one: